DemBrabus/Legacy-Digital-Agency/legacy-digital-agency-site/README.md

 Custom React Website For Legacy | A Premium Digital Agency
 ====================================================

-    Check out the Final Product @
+Check out the Final Product @ https://legacy-digital-agency.web.app/

 - This is a remake of an existing website https://fleava.com/
-- I was really inspired by the original website and found a lot of enjoyment attempting to replicate with React and my own development style.
+- I was really inspired by the original website and found a lot of enjoyment attempting to replicate it with React and my own development style.

 ### My Intention With This Project
     I chose to build a website for a digital agency because in general, digital agency websites have a